-I usually start analogue, with pen and paper.
+I usually start analog, with pen and paper.
 This gives my work the natural irregularity that I find important.
 While I apply multiple techniques of bringing ink on paper, aquarelle remains one of my favorites.

 After digitalizing the artworks, I work out rapports.
 That allows to apply a pattern endlessly in any direction.
-Always keeping the ideas and requirements of my clients and collaboration-partners in mind, I create print-ready files that are ready to be used for production.
+Always keeping the ideas and requirements of my clients and collaboration partners in mind, I create print-ready files that are ready to be used for production.
 For limited editions, I sometimes apply artworks directly on textiles or objects.

 As an illustrator, I am inspired by the plants growing in my studio and all around me.
 My artworks combine fragile black lines with aquarelle color and always a hint of natural incidents.
 I often develop my artworks based on personal feelings, cultural developments or social incidents – I process what I experience through my work.